z0al/settings-toggle/README.md

 - 🔍 Quickly Toggle or open any configuration
 - 👀 Preview configuration changes on focus
-- 🚩 Highlight modification in user/workspace configurations
+- 💡 Indicate modification in user/workspace configurations

 ## Note